 Middle school memory: I had this incredible eighth grade English teacher.
 To my thirteen-year-old self, he appeared an ambassador of another world, a world in which words and ideas ranked more highly than TV shows, soccer practice, or most any of the other activities I was taken with in those days.
 So enthusiastic was this teacher about discussing books with us that he would sometimes bounce up and down with exhilaration.
 By the end of the day, his shirt would be streaked with chalk and sweat.
 I fell in love with many things at once that year–books, ideas, discussion, and indeed teaching itself.
 All this time later, who I am and what I’m doing can be traced back to the world my eighth grade English teacher first showed me.

-Kyle is so excited to be starting his second year at AMS.
-In the past, he has been lucky enough to work with kids of various ages in Connecticut, Alaska, and New Hampshire, in positions focused largely on natural education and mentorship in the outdoors.
-He enjoys natural sciences, tide-pools, woodworking and carpentry, hiking, and cooking.
-He’s excited to support AMS students they learn, grow, and explore the world around them.
+Kyle is so excited to be starting his third year at AMS.
+In the past he has been lucky enough to work with kids of various ages in Connecticut, Alaska, and New Hampshire in positions focused largely on natural education and mentorship in the outdoors.
+He enjoys natural sciences, tide pools, woodworking, hiking, and cooking.
+He’s excited to support AMS students as they learn, grow, and explore the world around them.

 Middle school memory: In sixth grade, my language arts teacher used candy to motivate us to learn new vocabulary words, which I took very seriously.
 I had a lot of jolly ranchers that year.

-Jake has enjoyed working with teens outdoors since 2010.
-He has been at AMS for nine years and had many roles including houseparent, teacher, academic advisor, Maintenance Coordinator, and Outdoor Coordinator.
+This is Jake’s tenth year at AMS.
+He has held many roles including clerk, houseparent, teacher, academic advisor, maintenance coordinator, and outdoor coordinator.
 Before coming to AMS, he worked on a farm and as a rock-climbing guide for campers in Shenandoah Valley, VA.
 Being in the woods, especially when it’s with students, is where he’s happiest.
-“I love how eager middle schoolers can be to explore questions of themselves and others, getting to the root of what matters and what role they can play in shaping the world.
-In working with them, I enjoy striving to make that an adventure.”
+He loves how eager middle schoolers can be to explore questions of themselves and others, getting to the root of what matters and what role they can play in shaping the world.
+In working with them, he enjoys striving to make that an adventure.

 Middle school memory: At age 13, I tended to be pretty serious and uncomfortable with making mistakes.
 In 7th grade, had a teacher who encouraged us to write on the walls, examine found objects on the side of the road, and speak our poetry out loud.
 She taught me to keep finding ways to play, and that really opened the world up for me.